BudPay-Org/budpay-magento/README.md

 # budpay-magento

-The Offical Magento integration for Budpay Merchants
+The Offical Magento integration for Budpay Merchants.